real-n3o/zns/README.md

 A global naming and human verification system is a necessary component for distributed systems like Zero, where system state resides within multiple parallel systems and is not stored in a single central server or decentralized blockchain.

-The goal is that modern browsers and projects across the web3 ecosystem adopt the ZNS protocol to create a more customizable, flexible, and decentralized alternative to modern DNS (along with human verification and vastly improved financial incentives!).
+The goal is that modern browsers and projects across the web3 ecosystem adopt the ZNS protocol to create a more customizable, flexible, and decentralized alternative to modern DNS (along with the introduction of human verification and vastly improved financial incentives!).

 ## Addressing